A Howling in the Woods

-A Howling in the Woods is a 1971 American made-for-television thriller film directed by Daniel Petrie and starring Barbara Eden, Larry Hagman, John Rubinstein, and Vera Miles.
+A Howling in the Woods is a 1971 American made-for-television horror thriller film directed by Daniel Petrie and starring Barbara Eden, Larry Hagman, John Rubinstein, and Vera Miles.
 The teleplay was written by Richard DeRoy based on the 1968 novel by Velda Johnston.
 Its plot follows a housewife vacationing in the woods who experiences mysterious howling noises in the night.
 The film premiered on NBC as the NBC World Premiere Movie on November 5, 1971.
 It was released theatrically in Europe.

 Produced by Universal Television, the film was shot on location in Lake Tahoe and nearby Dayton, Nevada.
 A Howling in the Woods also reunited Barbara Eden and Larry Hagman shortly after their TV series I Dream of Jeannie was cancelled.

 Summary

 Liza Crocker (Barbara Eden) is a disillusioned housewife with plans to divorce her husband Eddie (Larry Hagman).
 She returns to her family home in a small Nevada town to visit her step-mother (Vera Miles) and discovers she has a new step-brother (John Rubinstein), her father seemingly missing, mysterious behavior by the townsfolk and a mysterious howling in the woods at night.
 She soon finds out that the howling is from an abandoned dog.
 She also finds out that her new step-brother is actually her step-mother's lover.
 As her father caught them on bed, they killed him to silence him.